nguyenphucphat/nguyenphucphat/README.md

 ### 🌐 Connect with Me

-I'm always on the lookout for new challenges and opportunities to learn and grow.
-Whether you're interested in collaborating on a project, discussing new technologies, or simply want to chat, feel free to reach out to me.
+I'm always looking for new challenges and opportunities to learn and develop.
+If you're interested in collaborating for a project, discussing new technologies, or simply wantting to chat, feel free to contact me.

 Thank you for visiting my github.
 Let's build something amazing together!